 Place another medium non-stick pan over medium-high heat and add canola oil.
 Let heat, 5 minutes.

 While oil heats, line a plate with a paper towel.

 Combine tempura mix and ¼ cup cold water in another mixing bowl until a thin batter forms, like a pancake batter.
-If too thick, add additional water, 1 Tbsp. at a time, until the consistency is reached.
+If too thick, add additional water, 1 Tbsp. at a time, until desired consistency is reached.

-After 5 minutes, test oil temperature by adding a pinch of tempura mix to it.
+After 5 minutes, test oil temperature by adding a pinch of tempura batter to it.
 It should sizzle gently.
 If it browns immediately, turn heat down and let oil cool.
 If it doesn't brown, increase heat.